Part 0

 Learning Objectives

-• Understand which artifacts later chapters will add and why they matter
+- Understand which artifacts later chapters will add and which signals will be used as verification evidence

 Outline